gsnelson/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The source project dataset contains 561 variables/measurements that are multi- dimensional in nature.
 The subset required for the assignment captures only those 66 variables that measure mean and standard deviation.
-Using a strict interpretation, I've chosen to exclude the 13 variables pertaining to Mean Frequency (meanfreq) as being outside the scope of the assignment requirements.
+Using a strict interpretation, I chose to exclude the 13 variables pertaining to Mean Frequency (meanfreq) as being outside the scope of the assignment requirements.

 At a high level, the subsetted variables are classified by: